hgandhi2411/Vehicle_to_grid/README.md

 ```

 ### Disclaimer
-This repository is not actively maintained
+This repository is not actively maintained.

-&copy Heta A. Gandhi, Andrew D. White